sdondley/Pod-To-HTML/README.md

 ## Install

-This module is in the [Perl 6 ecosystem](https://modules.perl6.org), so you install it in the usual way:
+This module is in the [Perl 6 ecosystem](https://modules.perl6.org), so you can install it in the usual way:

     zef install Pod::To::HTML